balasaheb-p/book_genai/README.md

 # book_genai

-## Steps of setup and execute an application.
+## Steps for setup and execution of the application.

 1. Clone git repository
 2. Create a virtual environment